 It can take a great deal of trust for a survivor to disclose their assault.
 If they share their story with you, thank them for confiding in you and reassure them that you can be trusted and will respect their privacy.
-Always ask the survivor before you share their story with others.
 If a minor discloses a situation of sexual abuse, you are required in most situations to report the crime.
 Let the minor know that you have to tell another adult, and ask them if they’d like to be involved.
 Learn more about the laws in your state here.

 What can I do to help?

-It can be extremely important in a survivor’s healing process that they have control over what happens and the next steps.
+It can be extremely important in a survivor’s healing process that they have control over what happens next.
 They’ve taken the first step of sharing what happened to them with another person, and that takes a lot of courage.
 However, it’s always helpful to know how to help when they are ready for additional support.
 Here are some actionable ways you can help right now:

 Are they in a safe place?

 Healing from a sexual assault can’t begin until the survivor feels safe.
 If they’ve reached out to you, it probably means they trust you to support them and help them feel safe.
-Take the lead by asking them what they need to help them feel physically and emotionally safe.
+Ask them what they need to help them feel physically and emotionally safe.
 For some people, this might be staying in a familiar place, like their home, but this isn’t the case for everyone, especially if their home is where the assault occurred.
-It might be helpful to talk with them about more long-term physical safety planning if they may come in contact with the perpetrator of the assault again.
-For emotional safety, it can be helping them come up with healthy ways to cope after the assault.
+It is also important to check in on a survivor's emotional safety and help them think of healthy coping strategies.
 You can learn more about safety planning here or by talking with a Safe Helpline staff member.